 All businesses need a way to detect vulnerabilities on their networks.
 This is especially true for larger businesses and those with sensitive data—banking, government, finance, law, health care, and education are all industries in which safeguarding network data and infrastructure is paramount.
 But smaller businesses must also ensure their information is secure, without pouring all their IT time and resources into the task.
 This is where automated vulnerability management (VM) tools come in.

-So, what are the best vulnerability scanners on the market today?
-In this article, I review the top vulnerability scanners, both paid and free.
 However you choose to invest your resources, a fundamental understanding of network vulnerability management is key.
-This article also outlines the basics of vulnerability management every IT pro needs to know.
+This article also outlines the basics of vulnerability management every IT pro needs to know so you get the most benefits out of your scanning tool.

 Vulnerability Management Basics